 - Ownership and Updates.
 This is a subscription agreement for access to and use of the Staffbase Service.
 Customer acknowledges that it is obtaining only a limited right to use the Staffbase Service and that irrespective of any use of the words “purchase”, “sale” or similar terms, no ownership rights are transferred to Customer under this Agreement.
 This is not a lease or rental agreement of computer software.
 The Staffbase Service is offered as an online, hosted product accessible through Web Apps and Mobile Apps.
-Accordingly, Customer acknowledges and agrees that it has no right to obtain a copy of the software behind any Staffbase Service (including without limitation the Mobile Apps or Web Apps) and that Staffbase at its option may make updates, bug fixes, modifications, or improvements to the Staffbase Service from time-to-time.
+Accordingly, Customer acknowledges and agrees that it has no right to obtain a copy of the software behind any Staffbase Service (including without limitation the Staffbase Code, Mobile Apps, or Web Apps) and that Staffbase at its option may make updates, bug fixes, modifications, or improvements to the Staffbase Service from time-to-time.
 Customer agrees that Staffbase (or its suppliers) retain all rights, title and interest (including all intellectual property rights) in and to all Staffbase Technology (which is Staffbase’s Confidential Information) and reserves any licenses not specifically granted in this Agreement.

 - Feedback.
 If Customer elects to provide any suggestions, comments, improvements, information, ideas or other feedback or related materials to Staffbase about the Staffbase Services (collectively, “Feedback”), Customer hereby grants Staffbase a worldwide, perpetual, non-revocable, sublicensable, royalty-free right and license to use, copy, disclose, license, distribute, and exploit any Feedback in any manner without any obligation, payment, or restriction based on intellectual property rights or otherwise, however Staffbase will not identify Customer as the source of the Feedback.
 Feedback becomes the Confidential Information of Staffbase, and nothing in this Agreement limits Staffbase’s right to independently use, develop, evaluate, or market products, whether incorporating Feedback or otherwise.

 - INDEMNIFICATION.
 Customer agrees to defend and indemnify Staffbase from and against any third-party claims and liabilities to the extent resulting from: Customer Data; or a breach or alleged breach of Section 7 (Customer Obligations).
-Customer’s defense and indemnification obligations are subject to the Customer receiving: (i) prompt written notice of a claim; (ii) the exclusive right to control and direct the investigation, defense, and settlement of the claim; and (iii) all reasonably necessary cooperation of Staffbase at Customer’s expense (as to reasonable out-of-pocket costs).
-Customer must not settle any claim without Staffbase’s prior written consent if the settlement would require Staffbase to admit fault, pay amounts that Customer must pay under this Section, or take or refrain from taking any action (other than with respect to the Staffbase Service or features).
+Customer’s defense and indemnification obligations are subject to the Customer receiving: (i) prompt written notice of a claim; (ii) the exclusive right to control and direct the investigation, defense, and settlement of the claim; and (iii) all reasonably necessary cooperation of Staffbase at the Customer’s expense (as to reasonable out-of-pocket costs).
+Customer must not settle any claim without Staffbase’s prior written consent (not to be unreasonably withheld) if the settlement would require Staffbase to admit fault, pay amounts that Customer must pay under this Section, or take or refrain from taking any action (other than with respect to the Staffbase Service or features).
 Staffbase may participate in a claim through counsel of its own choosing at its own expense.

 - DISCLAIMERS.
 All Staffbase Technology and related services are provided “as is” and on an “as available” basis.
-Neither Staffbase nor its suppliers make any other warranties, express or implied, statutory or otherwise, including but not limited to warranties of merchantability, title, fitness for a particular purpose, or noninfringement.
-Staffbase makes no other representation, warranty, or guarantee that the Staffbase Technology will meet Customer’s requirements or expectations, that Customer Data will be accurate, complete, or preserved without loss, or that Staffbase Technology will be timely, uninterrupted or error-free.
+Neither Staffbase nor its suppliers make any other warranties, express or implied, statutory, or otherwise, including but not limited to warranties of merchantability, title, fitness for a particular purpose, or noninfringement.
+Staffbase makes no other representation, warranty, or guarantee that the Staffbase Technology will meet Customer’s requirements or expectations, that Customer Data will be accurate, complete, or preserved without loss, or that Staffbase Technology will be timely, uninterrupted, or error-free.
 Staffbase does not guarantee that security measures will be error-free and will not be responsible or liable for unauthorized access beyond its reasonable control.
-Staffbase will not be responsible or liable in any manner for any Third-Party Services, or non-Staffbase services (including for any delays, interruptions, transmission errors, security failures, and other problems caused by these items), for Regulated Data received from Customer in breach of this Agreement, for the collection, or use and disclosure of Customer Data authorized by this Agreement.
+Staffbase will not be responsible or liable in any manner for any Third-Party Services or non-Staffbase services (including for any delays, interruptions, transmission errors, security failures, and other problems caused by these items), for Regulated Data received from Customer in breach of this Agreement, or for the collection, or use and disclosure of, Customer Data authorized by this Agreement.
 The disclaimers in this Section will apply to the maximum extent permitted by applicable law, notwithstanding anything to the contrary in this Agreement.
 Customer may have other statutory rights.
 However, any statutorily required warranties under applicable law, if any, will be limited to the shortest period and maximum extent permitted by law.

 - LIMITATIONS OF LIABILITY.